Working

 Do you offer sliding scale or reduced fee options for clinicians?

-Can consultation include self-of-therapist work related to KAP?
+Can consultation include self-of-therapist work?

 How do you maintain confidentiality in consultation and supervision?